-USM Anywhere automatically creates log collection jobs for Azure Monitor and Security logs.
-It also creates jobs for IIS, SQL Server, and Windows if it detects storage locations for these log types.
+USM Anywhere automatically creates log collection jobs for Azure Monitor and security logs.
+It also creates jobs for IIS, Azure SQL Server, and Windows if it detects storage locations for these log types.
 When you complete the Log Collection step for the Azure Sensor, you can enable these default jobs.
 You can review these jobs and their history in the Scheduler, but you cannot modify the parameters of these default jobs.

 To supplement the automatic Azure log collection in USM Anywhere and to set up log collection for Azure Web Apps, add new Azure log collection jobs.

 To schedule a new job to collect and process Azure logs

 - Go to Settings > Scheduler.

 In the left navigation menu, click Log Collection.